When you are swimming in debt, it may seem impossible to find an out or even know where to begin. Fortunately, you have options.

 Let’s move onto debt settlement.
-This process allows a debt settlement company to negotiate your debts with creditors.
+This allows a debt settlement company to negotiate your debts with creditors.

-When you enroll with a debt settlement company, you are provided an FDIC-insured savings account where you contribute a monthly sum.
+When you enroll with a debt settlement company, you are given an FDIC-insured savings account where you contribute a monthly sum.
 Once you have reached a specified amount, the company takes your current debt and negotiates with creditors to lower your interest rates and monthly bills before accepting the lump sum that you have accumulated as payment.
 Your loan principal remains the same and your debt is considered paid off when you have taken care of the settled debt by paying your original creditors.
 This process takes anywhere from 2 to 4 years.